 Connect with Trenton Personal Injury Lawyers for a Free Consultation about Your Summer Accident in New Jersey

-In the event of accidents or injuries caused by someone else’s negligence in the summer months or at any other point throughout the year in New Jersey, contact an experienced personal injury lawyer at Kamensky, Cohen, and Riechelson for immediate assistance.
+In the event of accidents or injuries caused by someone else’s negligence in the summer months or at any other point throughout the year in New Jersey, contact an experienced personal injury lawyer at Cohen & Riechelson for immediate assistance.
 We offer entirely private, no-obligation consultations free of charge.
 Likewise, if we represent you in a personal injury case, our entire legal team works on a contingency fee basis, meaning you pay nothing for the duration of the case, and we only take a fee if we win.
 Call (609) 528-2596 or contact us online to discuss your summertime accident in Hamilton, Princeton, Lambertville, Hopewell, East Windsor, Trenton, Mercer County or elsewhere in New Jersey.
 Let us guide your steps on the path forward.